This document supplements the Process Document by providing best practices to resolve and decide Formal Objections.

 There are different types of Formal Objections and W3C needs to make sure they are all handled properly.
 Here are some interesting cases that are included herein:

 There is a Formal Objection to a decision in a Working Group.
-The Team as a disinterested bystander attempts to resolve the objection.
+The Team as a neutral bystander attempts to resolve the objection.
 If it succeeds, W3C takes the path recommended by the Team.
 If it fails, the Team prepares a report for the W3C Council.
 The W3C Council decides.

 The Team proposes a Charter to the W3C Advisory Committee and there are objections.
-The Team attempts to resolve the objection even though they are not a disinterested bystander.
+The Team attempts to resolve the objection even though they are not a neutral bystander.
 If it succeeds, W3C takes the recommended path.
 If it fails, the Team prepares a report for the W3C Council.
 The W3C Council decides.

 The Advisory Board (AB) or Technical Architecture Group (TAG) make a decision (e.g., on a process issue, or in a Statement emanating from a TAG finding) and there are objections.